What Is 925 Sterling Silver And How Do You Identify It?

 How to verify the authenticity of sterling silver (92.5)?

 1. The first step in verifying the authenticity of sterling silver is to make sure that the item is, in fact, sterling silver.
-Sterling silver is 92.5% pure silver, so an easy way to test if your item is sterling silver is to try and scratch it with a penny.
-If the item scratches easily and leaves a black mark, then it is likely sterling silver.
+Sterling silver is 92.5% pure silver, so an easy way to test if your thing is sterling silver is to try and scratch it with a penny.
+If the item strikes quickly and leaves a black mark, it is likely sterling silver.

-2. If you have a magnet handy, use it to test whether your silver jewelry is real.
-If the metal pulls towards its poles with great force and becomes Release strain relief-free design then walk away; identify that gold also has been used in this piece of work!
+2. If you have a magnet handy, use it to test whether your silver jewelry is authentic.
+If the metal pulls towards its poles with great force and becomes Release strain, relief-free design, then walk away; identify that gold also has been used in this piece of work!

 3. One way to identify sterling silver is by looking for markings.
-Sterling Silver jewelry always has a stamped marking on it that indicates how much pure metal there is in terms of percentage 925, .925, or 92%.
-In the US anything below 90% isn't considered "sterling" but this isn't true across international borders so be sure you're buying from an authentic retailer who sells only high-quality products!
+Sterling Silver jewelry always has a stamped marking indicating how much pure metal there is in percentage 925, .925, or 92%.
+In the US, anything below 90% isn't considered "sterling," but this isn't true across international borders, so be sure you're buying from an authentic retailer who sells only high-quality products!

 One of the most popular ways to test sterling silver is with a bell.
 You can hear it Ring, so if you gently tap on your ring or any other item and hold down for about 10 seconds - 15 at most- there should be no sound whatsoever coming from that particular piece!
-This method works well but takes some care not to damage what we're testing because bells don't always do well when dropped onto surfaces quite hard enough…
+This method works well but takes some care not to damage what we're testing because bells only sometimes do well when dropped onto surfaces quite hard enough.

-5. When you get a strong or distinct smell from your jewelry, it likely has high concentrations of copper.
-This may sound like an unusual way to test if they're real but studies show that most commercial brands use alloyed metals in their products so there will be no odor when compared with genuine items!
+5. When you get a solid or distinct smell from your jewelry, it likely has high concentrations of copper.
+This may sound like an unusual way to test if they're real.
+Still, studies show that most commercial brands use alloyed metals in their products, so there will be no odor compared with genuine items!

-6. Before you buy any piece of jewelry (even if it's real silver) make sure the price makes sense.
-You get what you pay for and if something seems too good to be true then chances are that this will also apply when checking out their quality as well!
+6. Before buying any jewelry piece (even if it's real silver), make sure the price makes sense.
+You get what you pay for, and if something seems too good to be true, then chances are that this will also apply when checking out their quality!
 Steer clear of cheap knock-off brands by buying from reliable retailers at prices that fit your budget preference.